Polygon

 using FlatRedBall.Math.Geometry;

-can reduce the amount of required code.
-Also, Polygons use the FlatRedBall.Math.Geometry.Point struct, so the following code will solve ambiguities:
+can simplify your code.
+Also, Polygons use the FlatRedBall.Math.Geometry.Point struct, so the following code can help solve ambiguities:

 using Point = FlatRedBall.Math.Geometry.Point;

-The Polygon class provides the CreateRectangle shortcut methods for creating common Polygons:
+The Polygon class provides the CreateRectangle shortcut methods for creating rectangular Polygons:

 // Parameters are "ScaleX" and "ScaleY" which is the distance from